History of the Jews in Turkey: Early republic

-In 1933, Turkey accepted more than 1000 jews, most of whom were intellectuals and scientists, into Istanbul, contributing to the modernisation of the Turkish state spearheaded by Ataturk.
+In 1933, Turkey accepted more than 1000 Jews, most of whom were intellectuals and scientists, into Istanbul, contributing to the academia.
 They restructured the newly established Istanbul University, introducing European-style academic standards, research methods, and pedagogical practices.
 These émigrés trained a new generation of Turkish academics, doctors, lawyers, and engineers, significantly raising the quality of education and professional expertise.
 Beyond the sciences, they influenced cultural life, helping to modernize arts, architecture, and music education, and brought international intellectual perspectives that shaped public administration and social sciences.
-Ernst Hirsch, an exiled jewish scholar and lawyer, helped the Turkish authorities in modernising Turkish contemporary law, which still carried some substantial remnants from the Ottoman code.
+Ernst Hirsch, an exiled Jewish scholar and lawyer, helped the Turkish authorities in modernising Turkish contemporary law, which still carried some substantial remnants from the Ottoman code.
 He authored several textbooks that were used for years after the second world war.
-The acceptance of these intellectuals wasn't so much a humanitarian effort as it was the Turkish government's efforts to modernize and westernize.
+The acceptance of these intellectuals wasn't so much a humanitarian effort as it was the Turkish government's efforts to modernize and Westernize.

 However, the planned deportation of Jews from East Thrace and the associated anti-Jewish pogrom in 1934 was one of the events that caused insecurity among the Turkish Jews.
-Before the start of the pogroms, Ibrahim Tali Öngören, the Inspectorate General of the Trakya Inspectorate General, suggested to remove the Jews from the region as they presented an economic threat to the Muslim population.
+Before the start of the pogroms, İbrahim Tali Öngören, the Inspectorate General of the Trakya Inspectorate General, suggested to remove the Jews from the region as they presented an economic threat to the Muslim population.
 In 1934, the Turkish government expelled all the Jews from Edirne and the Straits.

 The effect of the 1942 Varlık Vergisi ("Wealth Tax") was solely on non-Muslims – who still controlled the largest portion of the young republic's wealth – even though in principle it was directed against all wealthy Turkish citizens, it most intensely affected non-Muslims.
 The "wealth tax" is still remembered as a "catastrophe" among the non-Muslims of Turkey and it had one of the most detrimental effects on the population of Turkish Jews.
 Many people unable to pay the exorbitant taxes were sent to labor camps and in consequence about 30,000 Jews emigrated.
 The tax was seen as a racist attempt to diminish the economic power of religious minorities in Turkey.